 Increased Demand for Home Care

 Google Trends provides a simple way to measure interest in a topic over time.
-The tool analyzes the popularity of online searches on a scale of 0-100 .
+The tool analyses the popularity of online searches on a scale of 0-100 .
 A value of 100 represents peak popularity for a term.
 By comparison, a value of 50 means the term is half as popular.

 In March 2011, interest in the phrase “home care” in Australia was the same as “nursing care.”
 Both terms had a score of 57.